Essential Gear For Day Hiking

 Biolite: $60

 This headlamp is comfortable on the noggin and offers great light, which is really all one needs in a headlamp.
-But if you want to get fancy with it, this one tilts, has a rechargeable battery (which is long-lasting, I might add), and has multiple light settings (including red light).
+But if you want to get fancy with it, this one tilts, is charged by USB and has a long-lasting battery life, and has multiple light settings (including red light).
 Gold stars all around.

 When hiking in mud or snow, gaiters can truly make a difference.
 By keeping the icky stuff out of your shoes, your feet are in a constant bubble of warmth and dryness throughout your adventure, and who doesn’t want that?